graphpql/graphpinator-extra-types/README.md

 In order to enable the types on your server, the only thing you need to do is to put selected types to your `Container`.
 You may use all or only some.

-> Some of the types have special requirement on `infinityloop-dev/graphpinator-constraint-directives`, which needs be enabled first if you with to use according type.
+> Some of the types have special requirements on `infinityloop-dev/graphpinator-constraint-directives`, which needs to be enabled first if you wish to use according type.

-This package contains following types:
+This package contains the following types:

 ##### Miscellaneous